23o4i7/Sean-Sejin-Docs/docs/creatingANewDiscordApplication.md

 ---

 ## Register the new application as a bot

-This part will show you how to register your new application as a bot.
+Now that you've created an application, we have to register a bot inside it to use.

 | ![important](../graphics/important2.png) |
 |---|